rafaeltuelho/jboss-eap-managed-on-docker/README.md

 > it may take few minutes to `docker-compose` create all the containers.
 Remember the infra diagram!
 There are many components involved in this setup.

 :bangbang: **IMPORTANT NOTE** :bangbang:
+---
 In most linux systems by default Docker engine uses `iptables` to create network links between containers.
 So PLEASE **make sure** your firewall service (`iptables` or `firewalld`) is enabled in your system.

-In RHEL like systems (Fedora or Centos) the Local Firewall normally is enabled by default.
+In RHEL like systems (Fedora or CentOS) the Local Firewall normally is enabled by default.
 If this is your case, configure it (add a new rule) to accept connections on `docker0` interface for UDP PORT `53` (DNS).
 Our `dnsmasq` service binds to `docker0` (usually with `172.17.42.1` addr) on UDP 53 port.
-See the Troubleshooting section for more details.
+See the Troubleshooting section bellow for more details.
+---

 ## Access the services